davidoury/datalab-notebook/README.md

 ## Data Lab notebook = Jupyter notebook with Python, Scala, R, Spark and Mesos

-For now the "Data Lab notebook" is the the docker container called `jupyter/pyspark-notebook`.
+For now the "Data Lab notebook" is the docker container `jupyter/pyspark-notebook`.
 In time I hope to add to and modify the container to fit our needs at the Data Lab,